IHaskell/.github/profile/README.md

 ### History of IHaskell

 [Andrew Gibiansky](https://github.com/gibiansky) started development of the IHaskell kernel in 2013.
-[Viabhav Sagar](https://github.com/vaibhavsagar) took over as head maintainer of the IHaskell kernel in 2017.
+[Vaibhav Sagar](https://github.com/vaibhavsagar) took over as maintainer of the IHaskell kernel in 2017.